Safe Haskell | Safe-Inferred |

 Description

-Generic functions over vectors of Samples.
+Generic functions over vectors of Sample

 The samples should be sorted, though this is currently not enforced by the constructors.
 TODO fix that